crux-lab/sectioned-recycler-view/README.md

 * Any ViewHolder can call `getGlobalAdapterPosition()` or `getGlobalLayoutPosition()` to access its positions in the global RecyclerView adapter among items of all sections including their headers.
 It also can get the index of a section it belongs to, which is calculated based on the adapter position, calling `getSection()`.
 * ItemViewHolder can retrieve its position in the corresponding adapter by calling `getSectionAdapterPosition()`.
 Methods above can return -1 when the ViewHolder is not used in any RecyclerView.
-* For compaility with future Android RecyclerView APIs and other libraries you can use `PositionConverter` interface to convert positions (e.g. retrieved from real ViewHolders) yourself.
+* For compatibility with future Android RecyclerView APIs and other libraries you can use `PositionConverter` interface to convert positions (e.g. retrieved from real ViewHolders) yourself.
 ---
 Made with :heart: by Elizabeth Popova